sungyi98/Project/README.md

     map.drawcountries()
     map.drawmapboundary()

-    # Mark 'territory' as a blue dot on the map
+    # Mark 'territory' as a blue dot
     for i in range(territory.shape[0]):
         x,y = map(territory[i][0],territory[i][1])
         map.plot(x, y, 'o', markersize=1, color='blue')

-    # Mark 'candidate' as a dot of the color specified on the map
+    # Mark 'candidate' as a dot of the color specified
     for j in range(candidate.shape[0]):
         a,b = map(candidate[j][0],candidate[j][1])

-        ## Specify the color of the point
+        # Specify the color of the point
         # If the color is entered in string type
         if type(color) is str:
             col = color